LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 - A folder with 12 mass-spectrometry (MS) files from microbial samples.
 We have four files for each _Staphylococcus aureus_ (SA), _Escherichia coli_ (EC), and _Candida albicans_ (CA).
 Each file belongs to one of four batches (B1-B4).
 - `metadata.csv` contains this information in tabular format.
-Submit the metadata is optional, but highly recomended as will allow to make teh analysis more streamlined.
+Submitting metadata is optional, but highly recommended and makes downstream analysis smoother.
 - `targets.csv` contains the extraction lists.
 The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.

 ## 4. Upload LCMS files

-Switch to `MS-Files` tab and upload the 12 MS files.
+Switch to the `MS-Files` tab and upload the 12 MS files.
 Click `LOAD MS-FILES` on the top left, navigate to the folder where the files are located, select either the files individually or the folder, and click `Process Files`.

 ![](quickstart/ms-files-uploaded-1.png)

 ![](quickstart/ms-files-uploaded-2.png)

-At this point you can proceed with the rest of steps without providing any metadata, however we strongly recomend using metadata to streamline downstream analyses.
+At this point you can proceed with the rest of the steps without providing any metadata; however, we strongly recommend using metadata to streamline downstream analyses.

-## 4.1.
-Add metadata (Optional, but highly recommended)
+## 5. Add metadata (Optional, but highly recommended)

-In the same way as before, Click `LOAD METADATA` on the top left, navigate to the folder where the metadata file is located, select the file, and click `Process Files`.
-If colors are not provided, automatic ones will be assigned according to sample type.
+In the same way as before, click `LOAD METADATA` on the top left, navigate to the folder where the metadata file is located, select the file, and click `Process Files`.
+If colors are not provided, automatic ones are assigned according to sample type.

 ![](quickstart/metadata-added.png)